englekk/handbook-docs/Fuse/08 - Navigation.md

 Now the @(Panel:panels) will move to the side when they are navigate to and from by the width of their parent container.

 ## $(Page)
 When a @(Panel) contains a @(Navigation) behavior, all its direct children act as pages in that navigation context.
-Since we usually want to style our pages a bit differently thatn the rest of our @(Panel:panels), Fuse comes with a `Page` type which we can use instead.
+Since we usually want to style our pages a bit differently than the rest of our @(Panel:panels), Fuse comes with a `Page` type which we can use instead.
 The `Page` type is almost no different than a @(Panel), but comes with a `Title` property for convenience.

 It also lets us differentiate between pages and normal panels when styling our app.